Robert Vlach THE FREELANCE WAY

 We offer a full range of support for publishers:

-- Access to the latest version of the manuscript (updated as of July 2020)
+- Access to the latest version of the manuscript (fully updated as of July 2021)

 - Marketing support via the FreelanceWay.eu website and author’s social media profiles

 - Consulting support for translators and marketing (strategy, resources, insights)